 12 September - Tubod – Iligan - 66km

-13-15 September - Iligan – CDO - 88km
+13-15 September - Iligan – Cagayan De Oro (CDO) - 88km

 16 September - CDO – Balingoan – ferry to Benoni, Camiguin Island - 90km

-I felt that is was time to get going again, but could not resist one more dive.
-So, off I went to the dive shop again.
-Along the way, the dive master came past and gave me a lift on the back of his motorbike, to plenty of comments from the locals.
-It was an interesting dive, as we went off in one of the local boats, which was a novelty in itself.
-It was a short ride out to White Island where, once again, there was an abundance of sea life.
+Although time to get going, it was hard to resist one more dive.
+Halfway back to the dive shop, I got a lift with the divemaster on his motorbike, to plenty of comments from the locals.
+The dive boat turned out to be one of the local bangka boats, which was a novelty in itself.
+A short ride took us to White Island where, once again, sea life was abundant.

 22 September - Port of Benoni, Camiguin - Jagna, Bohol - 25km & ferry

-Bohol forms part of, what is known as, “The Visayas”, a large cluster of islands in the middle of the Philippines.
-The Visayas consists of thousands of islands, but there are nine main islands, being Cebu, Bohol, Guimaras, Samar, Leyte, Panay, Negros, Romblon and Siquijor.
-I seriously feel I'm going to need more than one visa extension!!!
+Bohol formed part of what was known as The Visayas, a large cluster of islands in the middle of the Philippines.
+The Visayas consisted of thousands of islands, but there were nine main islands, being Cebu, Bohol, Guimaras, Samar, Leyte, Panay, Negros, Romblon and Siquijor and I could see more than one visa extension coming up.

 23 September - Jagna – Talibon - 90km